AlexMilman/steamgifts-group-management-tool/README.md

 * Better UI

 ### TODO
-* UserCheckFirstGiveaway: Add ability to check number of entries on ended GAs
-* UserCheckFirstGiveaway: In UI mark giveaways when they are over
 * Add to Giveaways DB: MinimumLevel, Whitelist, RegionRestricted
 * CheckMonthly/CheckAllGiveawaysAccordingToRules/UserCheckFirstGiveaway: Add "no minimum level" to optional params
 * CheckMonthly/CheckAllGiveawaysAccordingToRules/UserCheckFirstGiveaway: Add "not region restricted" to optional params